Venice is the capital city of the Veneto region located in northeast Italy.

 Is Venice safe for tourists?

 In my opinion, yes!
 Venice is a safe city to explore and a perfect destination for solo travellers as well.
-This includes day trips from Venice and the surrounding towns.
+This includes day trips from Venice and nearby towns.

 Venetian residents are welcoming and happy to help tourists showing genuine interest in learning more about the authentic side of Venice.